 Because MGS-1 is a mineralogical standard, the bulk chemistry of simulants created from the standard will differ depending on the crystal chemistry of the source minerals used.
-Below, we have calculated an estimated chemistry using idealized mineral formulas, and the crystal chemistries for plagioclase, pyroxene and olivine measured from Rocknest.
+Below, we report the latest analysis for the production version of MGS-1.

 No data available